Bold title, yes? The most important art advice you’ll ever receive?

 And also that it was okay to still have this dream even though people in my life didn’t support it.

-Most importantly, I wish someone had told me to take it seriously and get the skills I needed.
+I wish someone had told me to take my creative interests seriously and get the skills I needed.

 I could have spent the last twenty years learning and improving instead of being crippled by self doubt and feeling unsupported by the people closest to me.

 I was not confident in my talent, skills, or ability as an artist and it took me far too long to find ways to learn what I needed to know.

 It’s true that you can’t build a great house without a blueprint – how the hell will you know the structure is sound?

 How could I become a great artist without understanding and practicing drawing, materials and how to use them, and the accepted “rules” of composition, color, perspective, light and shadow?

 So, the most important art advice I have for you isn’t about what art school to attend, or what gallery to try to get into.

 It’s about taking yourself and your art seriously despite any odds you may have stacked against you.
 It may seem slow and frustrating at times.
 You may (probably will) feel discouraged.
 You’ll want to give up at certain points.